Zero-stack-0/Zero-stack-0/README.md

 - **Angular** to build dynamic, modern web applications.
 - Improving my knowledge of frontend technologies to complement my backend expertise in **.Net** and **c#**.

 ---

-## 📂 Notable Projects(In-Progress)

-### 🛒 Ecommerce Management System(In-Progress)
-- An e-commerce solution with robust cart management.
-- Built with .NET for backend, repository pattern, and secure user authentication.
----

 ## 💬 Let's Connect!